 Working closely with a business can often mean becoming privy to important and/or sensitive information.
 This works both ways, as you may have certain processes, workflows, or techniques that you’ve developed over the years as a freelancer and that you wish to protect.

 So, when writing a freelance business contract, you should include a confidentiality clause or non disclosure agreement which ensures that both parties agree to maintain strict confidentiality regarding any business information learned while delivering the project.

 We’re closing in on the finish line, and this step is among the most important — and most overlooked.

-You need to ensure that you’re putting a timeframe on your offer.
+You need to ensure that you’re putting a timeframe or due date on your offer.
 If your client fails to sign and bind the contract within a reasonable amount of time, it should be void and subject to renegotiation.
 Otherwise, you could be agreeing to shorter lead times while delivering the same amount of work at the same budget.
 Don’t let this happen!

 Having due dates agreed for when you can terminate the contract allows you to maintain control over your schedule and your cash flow.

 Fortunately, there's a better way and this is where a contract template from Bonsai comes into its own.
 Instead of asking your client to print, sign, scan and return, they can simply add a legally binding digital signature, speeding up the process and allowing you to get to work faster.
 In case you used Microsoft Word to create the contract, we've also prepared a guide on how to insert a signature in Word.
 Adobe Acrobat is also one of the tools that you can use to digitally sign a document.
 You can read our guide on how to create a digital signature in Adobe if you want to learn more.

 When it comes to contracts, the devil is in the detail.
 From the moment you sit down to write a freelance agreement, it’s up to you to leave no stone unturned.